 The baseline for the long-baseline neutrino detectors is the Magnetised Iron Neutrino Detector (MIND) described in [3].
-The total detector mass (100 kTonne) is split equally between two detectors; one located at an intermediate baseline (3,000-5,000 km) and one located at a long baseline (7,000-8,000 km).
+A detector with a fiducial mass of 50 kTonne is located at an intermediate baseline (3,000-5,000 km) and a second detector of fiducial mass 50 kTonne is located at a long baseline (7,000-8,000 km).
 The detector is optimised for the search for leptonic-CP violation, the determination of the mass hierarchy, and the measurement of θ{13} through the detection of the 'golden channel' ($v_e \rightarrow v\mu$).
-The ISS baseline includes a Magetised Emulsion Cloud Chamber (MECC, 15 kTonne) for the detection of the 'silver channel' (v_τ appearance).
+The ISS baseline includes a Magetised Emulsion Cloud Chamber (MECC, 10 kTonne fiducial mass) for the detection of the 'silver channel' (v{τ} appearance).
 The silver channel is important in the search for effects beyond the 'Standard Neutrino Model' (SvM).
-The baseline does not presently include a 'platinum-channel' ($v\mu \rightarrow v_e$) detector.
+The baseline does not presently include a 'platinum-channel' ($v{\mu} \rightarrow v{e}$) detector.

 Figure 2 shows a schematic diagram of the MIND and MECC detectors.
 Table 2 lists the key parameters of the two detectors.
 The muon-identification efficiency for MIND is shown in figure 3.
 The energy resolution of MIND was evaluated in [3].
-The performance of the baseline Neutrino Factory presented in section 4 has been obtained by taking the neutrino energy resolution to be $55\%/\sqrt{E{\nu}}$, where E{ν} is the neutrino energy.
+The performance of the baseline Neutrino Factory presented in section 4 has been obtained by taking the neutrino energy resolution to be $55\% / \sqrt{E{\nu}}$, where E{ν} is the neutrino energy.
 The systematic uncertainty on the size of the signal and background samples assumed is 2.5% and 20% respectively.
 These uncertainties are assumed to be uncorrelated between the neutrino and anti-neutrino running and the appearance and the disappearance channels.
-The efficiency for the detection of golden-channel muons and the various background processes in MIND are shown as a function of energy in table 3.
-For the ν{μ} -disappearance channel, an efficiency of 0.9 has been assumed from 1 GeV onwards.
-The charge-misidentification background has not been taken into account.
-The performance of the MECC is taken to be that quoted by the OPERA collaboration and the Donini et al. papers [4].
+The efficiency for the detection of golden-channel muons and the fraction of the total number of events contributed by the various background processes in MIND are shown as a function of energy in table 3.
+The efficiencies (ε_i) in table 3 have been obtained by evaluating: